Flags of the Australian Defence Force: Flags of the Australian Army

-The first banners issued to Australian units were Union Jacks made of silk in recognition of service during the Boer war.
+The first banners issued to Australian units were Union Jacks made of silk in recognition of service during the Boer War.
 These did not feature a date, cypher or badge as are usually found on banners.
-Sovereign's banners and those of corps where the monarch is colonel in chief or captain general are royal blue silk and other banners crimson.
-In 1956 Lady Gowrie, widow of Australia's tenth governor general, Lord Gowrie VC, offered his baronial banner to the Royal Australian Armoured Corps.
-It was presented by governor general, Field Marshal Slim, during a parade involving squadrons from the 1st Armoured Regiment, 1st/15th Royal New South Wales Lancers and the 8th/13th Victorian Mounted Rifles at Puckapunyal on 15 June 1957.
+Sovereign's banners and those of corps that have the monarch as colonel in chief or captain general are royal blue silk and other banners crimson.
+In 1956, Lady Gowrie, widow of Australia's tenth governor general, Lord Gowrie VC, offered his baronial banner to the Royal Australian Armoured Corps.
+It was presented by Governor General Field Marshal Slim during a parade involving squadrons from the 1st Armoured Regiment, 1st/15th Royal New South Wales Lancers and the 8th/13th Victorian Mounted Rifles at Puckapunyal on 15 June 1957.
 The Military Board decided in 1966 that the officer training unit should have a banner.
-The governor general Lord Casey gave his approval to its being named the governor general's banner presenting it at Scheyville on 8 October 1967.
-It featured a crimson field with the governor general's insignia and the year 1967 on the observe.
-Since then various elements of the Australian Army have adopted banners, especially following the 1969 publication of Australian Army Military Regulations and Orders (AMR&O) 172, where it was authorised that any corps or unit be entitled to both a Sovereign's banner (including those already having standards, guidons and colours) and training establishments that do not have colours to a governor general's banner.
-Additionally any corps not having standards, guidons or colours may receive a banner from a member of the royal family (other than the monarch) or the governor general.
+Governor General Lord Casey gave his approval to its being made the vice-regal banner, presenting it at Scheyville on 8 October 1967.
+It featured a crimson field with the governor general's insignia and the year 1967 on the obverse.
+Since then, various elements of the Australian Army have adopted banners, especially following the 1969 publication of Australian Army Military Regulations and Orders (AMR&O) 172, where it was authorised that any corps or unit be entitled to both a Sovereign's banner (including those already having standards, guidons and colours) and training establishments that do not have colours to a governor general's banner.
+Additionally, any corps not having standards, guidons, or colours may receive a banner from a member of the royal family (other than the monarch) or the governor-general.

-On 10 March 2002 there was a parade held at the Australian War Memorial to mark to the centenary of the Australian Army.
-The English red silk Australian Army banner was placed on the Stone of Remembrance before being presented by the governor general, Sir William Deane, and received by regimental sergeant major of the Army, Pedro Rosemond.
-It features a gold fringe, gold and crimson cords and tassels, and mounted on a pike with a British royal crest finial.
-On the obverse it bears the Coat of arms of Australia and the dates "1901–2001" in gold in the upper hoist.
+On 10 March 2002, there was a parade held at the Australian War Memorial to mark the centenary of the Australian Army.
+The English red silk Australian Army banner was placed on the Stone of Remembrance before being presented by the governor general, Sir William Deane, and received by the regimental sergeant major of the Army, Pedro Rosemond.
+It features a gold fringe, gold and crimson cords and tassels and is mounted on a pike with a British royal crest finial.
+On the obverse, it bears the Coat of arms of Australia and the dates "1901–2001" in gold in the upper hoist.
 The reverse bears the rising sun badge of the Australian Army along with seven campaign honours on small gold-edged scrolls: South Africa, World War I, World War II, Korea, Malaya-Borneo, South Vietnam, and Peacekeeping.
 Such presentations continue with the Royal Australian Corps of Transport receiving a banner on 1 June 2013 from Her Royal Highness The Princess Royal as colonel in chief at Amberley.